Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Implementation

 \item \textit{Output Requirement} delineates the anticipated format, categories, and constraints for the agent's outputs.
 Setting these standards facilitates smoother communication among agents.

 \end{itemize}

 \textbf{II.
 Library} (Appendix \ref{sec:Library}).
-In our context, the Library houses systemic knowledge regarding the design space of FCI.
-The content is distilled and abstracted from academic papers \cite{lu_fluidic_2023}, preserving core information essential for agents to comprehend FCI.
-It is meticulously organized and supplemented with tags to streamline retrieval.
-The content of the library mainly focuses on the basic concept and framework of FCI, in addition to detailed explanations of the input module, output module, and computation module.
-Additionally, several s of regarding each module are included.
+In our context, the Library stores comprehensive knowledge about the FCI's design space.
+The content, distilled and abstracted from academic papers \cite{lu_fluidic_2023}, retains core information necessary for agents to understand FCI.
+It is meticulously organized and tagged to facilitate easy retrieval.
+The Library primarily covers the basic concepts and framework of FCI, along with detailed explanations of the input, output, and computation modules.
+Additionally, various examples for each module are included to enhance understanding.

 \textbf{III.
-Tools} (Appendix \ref{sec:Tools}) predominantly consist of functions helping the agent to execute certain tasks.
-For the \textit{Consultant}, upon completing a module design, it can utilize functions to save basic information to local JSON files and seamlessly transition into the next phase of the design process.
-Another group of tools is the inverse design functions for the output module when sphere, cylinder, box, fold, or bend shape is chosen \cite{teng_pupop_2018, yang2024snapinflatables} (Appendix \ref{sec:inversedesign}).
-The \textit{I/O Designer} will invoke the corresponding function as needed.
+Tools} (Appendix \ref{sec:Tools}) Tools primarily consist of functions that assist agents in executing specific tasks.
+For instance, the \textit{Consultant} can use functions to save basic information to local JSON files after completing a module design, facilitating a smooth transition to the next design phase.
+Another set of tools includes inverse design functions for the output module when shapes like spheres, cylinders, boxes, folds, or bends are selected \cite{teng_pupop_2018, yang2024snapinflatables} (Appendix \ref{sec:inversedesign}).
+The \textit{I/O Designer} invokes the relevant function as needed.